Premier League kits 2022-23: Every new home, away and third strip

 The jagged stripes on the Umbro design are said to be "inspired by the architectural stadium pillars" and it also has nods back to Cherries kits of the 90s.

-Scott Parker's men will wear a lilac away kit and to celebrate their location on the South Coast, there are palm trees on the front of the shirt.
+Bournemouth will wear a lilac away kit and to mark their location on the South Coast, there are palm trees on the front of the shirt.

 Their third kit is inspired by the 'Everyone Together' campaign which looks to promote understanding and tackle injustice.